mattearly/MainLoop/readme.md

 # MainLoop

-All this is is a main loop built with C++.
-It holds the delta time between updates for the programmers use.
-Can be dropped into any project or main to handle to looping.
+MainLoop, as the name might suggest, is a main loop built with C++.
+It includes calculating the delta time between updates for the programmer use, which is always nice for consistency across platforms in games and physics.
+MainLoop can be dropped into any project (submodule it and add it to your cmake project is what I would suggest).
 It can be built in Release or Debug with either x86 or x64 on any OS.
-This is a static only library.
+This is a static library (for now).
+There is no reason it can't be a dynamic library with some changes but I haven't tested it as a dynamic library yet.

 ## Run Tests